quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 LLVM: the Programmer's Stone!
 =============================

-To implement the obfuscation detailed above we are going a create an LLVM `BasicBlockPass`.
+To implement the obfuscation detailed above we are going a create an LLVM ``BasicBlockPass``.
-A `FunctionPass` might also be a reasonable choice since we are going to transform single instructions.
+A ``FunctionPass`` might also be a reasonable choice since we are going to transform single instructions.
-However later on we will work on XOR chains (XORs using the result of other XORs as operand) and this choice will have a direct impact on our algorithms (spoiler!).
+However, later on we will work on XOR chains (XORs using the result of other XORs as operands), and this choice will have a direct impact on our algorithms (spoiler!).

 Here is our plan of attack: